hifkiyuda/hifkiyuda/README.md

 My name is Hifki Yuda Pratama, from Bandung, Indonesia

-- 🔭 I’m currently studying at Pasundan University
+- 🔭 I’m currently studying at Universitas Pasundan
 - 🌱 I’m currently learning about JavaScript and React
 - 📫 How to reach me: